-1. Summary information Staff member completing this form: Signature: Date : Year: Total PPG budget: e of most recent i review: Total number of pupils: Number of pupils eligible for PPG: e for next nal strategy ew: 2.
-Current attainment [Use your established alternative to the levels below.
+1. Summary info ormation Staff member completing this form: Signature: Date : Year: Total PPG budget: of most recent review: Total number of pupils: Number of pupils eligible for PPG: for next nal strategy w: 2.
+Current attain ment [Use your established alternative to the levels below.
 As part of your full strategy, you should also consider results for specific groups of pupils (such as particular year groups or minority groups) as well as the headline figures presented here.
-If you have very small pupil numbers, you may wish to present three-year averages here.] for s or inted Pupils eligible for the PPG ir school n the Natior nal average Progress 8 score average Attainment 8 score 3.
-Barriers to future attainment Data sources that can help you identify barriers to attainment in your school include: Get Information About Schools (GIAS); the Education Endowment Fund (EEF) Families of Schools Database ; FFT Aspire ; staff and pupil consultation; attendance records; recent Ofsted reports and guidance.
+If you have very small pupil numbers, you may wish to present three-year averages here.]
+Pupils eligible for the PPG in school the Natior nal average Progress 8 score aver age Attainment 8 score

+3. Barriers to future attainment

+Data sources that can help you identify barriers to attainment in your school include: Get Information About Schools (GIAS); the Education Endowment Fund (EEF) Families of Schools Database; FFT Aspire; staff and pupil consultation; attendance records; recent Ofsted reports and guidance.